officialpure/Resources/README.md

 # ⚡️ Welcome to the official pure resources repository ⚡️

+We will use this GitHub repository as a central hub to distribute, optimize and discuss the resources & knowledge provided by our team.

+The language/format we are mainly using for this purpose will me Markdown.
+You can find a neat introduction [here](https://guides.github.com/features/mastering-markdown/).
+Make sure to utilize the `Discussions` tab and feel free to suggest changes via [pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## What can I find here?
 - all of our collaborative pure routines, guides & ressources
 - routines & guides of individuals that want to provide their contributions via the pure hub